osmzoso/osm2sqlite/doc/doc_osm2sqlite.md

 To avoid unpacking the bzip2 file, the tool can read from stdin.

 Examples for reading .osm.bz2 files:
-`7z e -so ../germany.osm.bz2 | osm2sqlite germany.db -`
+`7z e -so ../germany.osm.bz2 | osm2sqlite germany.db read -`
-`bzip2 -c -d ../germany.osm.bz2 | osm2sqlite germany.db -`
+`bzip2 -c -d ../germany.osm.bz2 | osm2sqlite germany.db read -`

 > The .osm.bz2 format is [deprecated](https://download.geofabrik.de/bz2.html).
 > In future, only .osm.pbf files will be provided from Geofabrik.